paulpach/ummorpg_mysql/Readme.md

 * primary keys and indexes to the tables.
 This can greatly improve performance when you have lots of users
 * Native mysql types,  like boolean and Datetime,   no awkard conversions
 * Foreign keys,  make it really easy to do maintenance on your database, and ensure data integrity.
+* Use utf8, make character names in any language

 To install follow these instructions: